First Time User? Enroll now.

 Shingles is a painful skin rash.
-It is caused by the varicella zoster virus.
+It's caused by the varicella zoster virus.
 Shingles usually appears in a band, a strip, or a small area on one side of the face or body.
-It is also called herpes zoster.
+It's also called herpes zoster.

 Shingles is most common in older adults and people who have weak immune systems because of stress, injury, certain medicines, or other reasons.
-Most people who get shingles will get better and will not get it again.
-But it is possible to get shingles more than once.
+Most people who get shingles will get better and won't get it again.
+But it's possible to get shingles more than once.

 Shingles occurs when the virus that causes chickenpox starts up again in your body.
-After you get better from chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
-In some people, it stays dormant forever.
-In others, the virus "wakes up" when disease, stress, or aging weakens the immune system.
-Some medicines may trigger the virus to wake up and cause a shingles rash.
-It is not clear why this happens.
-But after the virus becomes active again, it can only cause shingles, not chickenpox.
+After you've had chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
+In some people, the virus "wakes up" when disease, stress, or aging weakens the immune system.
+Some medicines may trigger the virus.

 Health Tools help you make wise health decisions or take action to improve your health.

-Shingles is a reactivation of the varicella-zoster virus, a type of herpes virus that causes chickenpox.
-After you have had chickenpox, the virus lies inactive in your nerve roots and remains inactive until, in some people, it flares up again.
-If the virus becomes active again, you may get a rash that occurs only in the area of the affected nerve.
-This rash is called shingles.
+After you've had chickenpox, the virus "sleeps" (is dormant) in your nerve roots.
+In some people, it stays dormant forever.
+In others, the virus "wakes up."
+In this case, you may get a rash that occurs only in the area of the affected nerve.

-Exposure to shingles will not cause you to get shingles.
-But if you have not had chickenpox and have not gotten the chickenpox vaccine, you can get chickenpox if you are exposed to shingles.
-Someone who has shingles can expose you to the virus if you come into contact with the fluid in the shingles blisters.
+You can't catch shingles from someone who has shingles.
+But if you haven't had chickenpox or haven't gotten the chickenpox vaccine, you can get chickenpox if you come into contact with the fluid in the shingles blisters.